bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Within the platform, the data are transferred to and from modules via *transactional streams* or T-streams.
 It is a message broker which is native to SJ-Platform and designed primarily for exactly-once processing.
 More information on T-streams can be found at the `project site <http://t-streams.com/>`_.
 Some general information on T-streams you can find below.

 The easiest way to try T-streams and dive into basic operations with T-streams is to download `T-streams-hello <http://t-streams.com/getting-started/>`_.
-This demo shows the basic operation mode between a Producer and a Subscriber.
+It demonstrates basic operations which help to understand how to use T-streams in general.

 The image below illustrates the data design format in T-streams.
 The stream consists of partitions.
 Each partition holds a number of transactions with data elements inside.